 Muammar will join the lab this coming fall.
 He obtained his Ph.D. (specialized in Isotopic Geochemistry and Geomicrobiology) from Penn State, 2017.
 Muammar will focus on advancing our understanding regarding biogenic versus abiogenic metal-sulfide nanocrystals.
 He will also be involved in other key projects in the NanoGeoBio lab.

 Co-advised by Lin and Jie.
-Matt studies the trace metal behavior in the nanoscale components of coal fly ashes using electron microscopy and isotopic analyses.
+Matt studies the trace metal behavior in the nanoscale components of coal fly ashes using combined geochemical and microbiological approaches.

 Brandon is joining us as a Masters student this coming fall.
-He will work on purple sulfur bacteria and their interactions with sulfate-reducers in complex environmental conditions.
+He will work on the role of sulfate-reducers and their relationship with gypsum in water-restricted environmental conditions.

 Born and raised in Mexico, Ezequiel moved to the United States just in time for high school, where his passion for the earth sciences flourished.
 He is working on capturing the transformation of biogenic versus abiogenic iron-sulfide nanoparticles in their aqueous environments.